Print this page Birds and Bridges at the Nepean River

 - Identify birds in their habitat

-- Identify resources for both pre-1788 (Dharug) and post-1788 (settler) life
+- Identify resources for both pre-1788 (Darug) and post-1788 (settler) life

-- Learn one word of Dharug language
+- Learn one word of Darug language